-Interim Ministry Partners (hereafter “IMP”), represented by a member of the IMP team (hereafter “Representative”), and the designated leaders of your church (e.g., elders, staff, and/or leadership committee – hereafter “Leaders”) have agreed to enter into a short-term partnership (i.e., an “Interim Ministry”) for the purpose of strengthening/encouraging the church, charting directions for the future, and finding the new minister God is calling to serve the church.
+Interim Ministry Partners (IMP), represented by a member of the IMP team (Representative), and the designated leaders of your church (Leaders) agree to enter into a short-term interim ministry partnership to strengthen the church, clarify future direction, and help find the new minister God is calling to serve the church.

-- Extending our agreement beyond the dates specified in the “Schedule for Next Quarter” will depend on your church’s need and our mutual evaluation of the adequacy of the services you are receiving from IMP.
-Your Representative will make himself available to your congregation for as long as his services are requested.
-As stated above, we will evaluate the need for extensions of this agreement on a quarter-by-quarter basis.
+- Extending our agreement beyond the dates specified in the “Quarterly Schedule Agreement” will depend on your church’s need and our mutual evaluation of the adequacy of IMP services.
+Your Representative will be available to your congregation for as long as services are requested.
+We will evaluate the need for extensions of this agreement on a quarter-by-quarter basis.

 Responsibilities of the IMP Representative